-- the number of updates to cancel, - ➤ the intrinsic characteristics of the server and its storage material and the load generated by other activities hosted on the server, - triggers or foreign keys on tables processed by the rollback operation, - > contentions on tables at lock set time.
+- > the number of updates to cancel, - the intrinsic characteristics of the server and its storage material and the load generated by other activities hosted on the server, - triggers or foreign keys on tables processed by the rollback operation, - > contentions on tables at lock set time.

-To get an order of magnitude of an E-Maj rollback duration, it is possible to use the emaj estimate rollback duration() (Cf §4.5.3).
+To get an order of magnitude of an E-Maj rollback duration, it is possible to use the emaj estimate rollback group() and emaj estimate rollback groups() functions (See §4.5.3).